ipaleka/algodjango/media/blog-post.md

 ```

 We provided a two-tuple (a tuple consisting of two items) as the context to this template and its values are retrieved by the related indexes.

+---
+**Note**

+For the production - contrary to what was done in this application with storing the private keys in the database - you should emphasize the fact that this would be the only time the account's passphrase is presented to the user.

+---

 Go to the index page, click the link entitled `Create standalone account` and you should see the page that looks like: